-	Burners and stingers are caused by injury to the brachial plexus.
+Stingers and burners are caused by injury to the brachial plexus.
 This is a group or nerves which exit the spinal cord at the base of the neck and pass down the arm to supply the arm muscles.
-Injury usually occurs when the head is forced to the side, such as during a tackle or a fall onto the shoulder or head.
+The injury usually occurs when the head is forced to the side, such as during a tackle or a fall onto the shoulder or head.

 Stingers and Burners Treatment

 - Stop play and training involving physical contact until all pain, numbness or weakness has subsided.

 - If symptoms persist for longer than 2 days, visit a Doctor.